-- Regulating the pump output via the suction-side slide gate valve can cause damage to the pump.
+- Regulating the pump output via the suction-side slide gate valve can cause damage to the pump and the shaft seals.
 Regulate the pump output exclusively using the pressure-side slide gate valve. - If the slide gate valve in the pressure line is closed abruptly or for a long time during operation, this can lead to pressure surges in the pump and therefore to damage to the pump and/or the system.
-Do not close the slide gate valve in the pressure line abruptly during operation. - Do not operate the pump against the closed slide gate valve. - Pumps that are not required (redundancy) must be switched on 1x a week, as the impeller can otherwise seize. - Check shut-down pumps for damage before recommissioning.
+Do not close the slide gate valve in the pressure line abruptly during operation. - Do not operate the pump against the closed slide gate valve. - Pumps that are not required (redundancy) must be switched on 1x a week, as the impeller can otherwise seize and shaft seal leaks can develop. - Check shut-down pumps for damage before recommissioning.